image

 Status and Progress of Response to Health and Nutrition Conscious Menus

-For our highly popular noodle dishes, we have received positive feedback for menus that allow customers to enjoy their meal while remaining health-conscious.
-Examples include dishes featuring "a full day’s serving of vegetables" for those mindful of their carbohydrate intake, menus using spinach-infused noodles to reduce carb content, and options where customers can choose to substitute regular noodles with zero-carb or low-carb alternatives.
+Our highly popular noodle dishes have also received positive feedback for allowing customers to enjoy their meals while remaining health-conscious.
+Examples include dishes featuring "a full day's serving of vegetables" for those mindful of carbohydrate intake, menus using spinach-infused noodles to reduce carb content, and options to substitute regular noodles with zero-carb or low-carb alternatives.
+Going forward, we will continue to prioritize health-conscious offerings across all our brands, beginning with items in high demand, such as noodle dishes and desserts.

 Children's Menus